TerrordactylDesigns/boombot/README.md

 * chrome up - sets the bots laptop to ChromeOS

 * droid up - sets the bots laptop to Android phone

+* blacklist <username> - bans user from the room

+* listbans - lists banned users, the mod who banned them, and when they were banned

 ##Queue commands